-Registration opens mid-July to compete for one of 150
+Registration is now open to compete for one of 150

 Centralis Scholar Award